sora.observer

 • time (str, astropy.time.Time) – Reference time to calculate the object position.
 It can be a string in the ISO format (yyyy-mm-dd hh:mm:ss.s) or an astropy Time object.

-• origin (str) – Origin of vector.
-It can be ‘barycenter’ or ‘geocenter’.
+• origin (str, optional, default=’barycenter’) – Origin of the vector.
+It can be 'barycenter' or 'geocenter'.

 Returns:

-coord – Astropy SkyCoord object with the vector origin -> observer at the given time.
+coord – Astropy SkyCoord object with the vector from origin to observer at the given time.

 Return type: